memmaptensor/inknhue/README.md

 - Style2Paints: https://github.com/lllyasviel/style2paints

 ## BibTeX
-If you use our work in your research, please cite our arXiv article:
+If you use our work in your research, please cite our arXiv article
 ```

 ```